mendix/docs/content/en/docs/catalog/manage/user-roles.md

 The Curator curates registered services in the Catalog to ensure that registered services are visible to the relevant users and to enrich the information on registered assets.
 An organization can have several Curators.

-Curators are assigned by the a [Mendix Admin](#admin) and can enrich the metadata of registered services and datasets with descriptions, tags, contact information, and discoverability.
+Curators are assigned by a [Mendix Admin](#admin) and can enrich the metadata of registered services and datasets with descriptions, tags, contact information, and discoverability.